LaunchCodeEducation/lchs/src/chapters/dictionaries/dictionary-basics.rst

    .. sourcecode:: python
       :linenos:

+      # A Python list:
       phone_numbers = ['555-5555', '555-5556', '123-456-7890']

+      # A Python dictionary:
       phone_book = {
          'Mom' : '555-5555',
          'Work' : '555-5556',
          'Home' : '123-456-7890'
       }

-By attaching a label to each number, we make retrieving a specific result much easier.
+By attaching a label to each value in ``phone_book``, we make retrieving Mom's number much easier.
 Keys give each data value a name.

 Key Data Types
 ^^^^^^^^^^^^^^

 We can use either an integer or a string for a key name.
-However, since we want the key to describe the data linked to it, the best option is usually to use strings.
+However, since we want the key to describe the data linked to it, the best choice is usually a string.

 What if we used integers for the ``phone_book`` example?